-- P41 Development shall not be permitted to subdivide the front portion (i.e. front yard) of a heritage property such that new development would obscure the existing building, negatively affect the property's setting, or alter the established pattern of development in that street. - P42 Subdivision of a heritage property is generally not supported by virtue of the likely impact on the setting and curtilage of the significant building or place, and on account of limiting the ability of the heritage property to adapt to future needs on a significantly reduced lot size. - P43 Where a heritage building forms part of a larger redevelopment, Council will generally require that repair or restorative work to the heritage building or place is undertaken prior to any subdivision or occupation.
+- P41 Subdivision of an existing lot will not be permitted where it is proposing to subdivide the front portion (i.e. front yard) of a heritage items or contributory item in a heritage conservation area unless it can be demonstrated that the subdivision and associated new development will not: - i. obscure the existing heritage building and its curtilage, and - ii. negatively affect the property's setting, or alter the established subdivision pattern of development in that street and/or heritage conservation area. - P42 A proposed subdivision of an existing lot within a heritage conservation area will generally not be supported, unless the lots are of a size in area and dimensions which reflects the characteristics of historically relevant allotments adjoining and in the vicinity of the site and where the proposed subdivision does not adversely impact on the setting and curtilage of the significant building or place. - P43 Subdivision of a heritage property is generally not supported by virtue of the likely impact on the setting and curtilage of the significant building or place, and on account of limiting the ability of the heritage property to adapt to future needs on a significantly reduced lot size. - P44 Applications for the subdivision of an existing lot to create a new lot or site consolidation are to demonstrate that: - the setting of the heritage items on the site, or contributory items on the site or within the vicinity, are not compromised; - ii. the relationship between the heritage item or contributory item and associated features such as landscaping, trees, fences, and outbuildings are retained; and - iii. the heritage item or contributory item retains the ability to adapt to future needs on a smaller lot size. - P45 Where the subdivision or amalgamation of an existing lot is proposed the demolition of the heritage item or contributory item on the original lot will not be permitted. - P46 Where a heritage building forms part of a larger redevelopment, Council will generally require that repair or restorative work to the heritage building or place is undertaken prior to any subdivision or occupation.
 For instance, through a condition of consent requiring certain works prior to the issue of a Subdivision Certificate or Occupation Certificate.
 This approach seeks to ensure that the conservation of the heritage property is integral to the redevelopment.